jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security; this is often referenced as the **cloud shared responsibility model**

 - 3.1.11 Secure access service edge
-  - **Secure Access Service Edge (SASE)**: a cloud-delivered framework that brings together networking and security functions into a unified platform, integrating capabilities like Software-Defined Wide Area Networking (SD-WAN), Secure Web Gateway (SWG), Access Security Broker (CASB), Firewall-as-a-Service (FWaaS), and Zero Trust Network Access (ZTNA); SASE aims to:
+  - **Secure Access Service Edge (SASE)**: a cloud-delivered framework that brings together networking and security functions into a unified platform, integrating capabilities like Software-Defined Wide Area Networking (SD-WAN), Secure Web Gateway (SWG), Cloud Access Security Broker (CASB), Firewall-as-a-Service (FWaaS), and Zero Trust Network Access (ZTNA); SASE aims to:
     - Address traditional or legacy security mode and architecture limitations by eliminating blind spots and maintaining enterprise-wide protection via continuous monitoring of user behavior and network conditions
     - Securing remote access associated with remote and hybrid work models by providing granular access controls and identity-based authentication, where every user and device must be authenticated and authorized for resources access
     - Enhancing cloud adoption by integrating on-premise and cloud and providing control visibility via cloud